yaroslavmar/forecasting/README.md

 Recommend a buy/sell acction based on model's predictions.
 Recommen 'buy' only if proability of increase of rate is much larger than probability of decrease.

+## ToDo

+- Add sklearn models (logistic regression, random forest, XGBoost)
+- Send recommendations to email
+- Run univariate data analysis.
+Compute how good is each individual variable
+- Try recurrent neural networks (LSTM)
+- When creating recommendations take into account the base model.
+Do not recommend an asset if model's probabilities are similar to baseline probabilities.
+- Backtesting